 Start a workspace session(such as a Jupyter notebook or RStudio) and copy/paste the SSH connection string into the terminal of your choice like this:

 Note: if you have multiple keypairs on your local machine, you'll need to specify the correct one with -i if it's not the default, e.g.

 2. Jupyter Terminal

 You can get shell access via Jupyter, which lets you create a new "Terminal" session.
 To do this:

-1. Start a new notebook session and open it.
+1. Start a new workspace session and open it.

 2. Create a "Terminal" from Jupyter's "new" menu.